marcelo-morales/FPSE-FinalProject/README.md

 opam install rescript
 ```

-To run the MLtest, you have to be in the MLtest directory and do:
+To run a simple machine learning test, you have to be in the most outer folder:

 ```
-dune exec ./example.exe
+dune test
 ```
+Look at the test to see how it a function is run.

 To run the Dream Server as a localhost in your computer run (ensure you are in the frontend directory).: